-Robot-assisted kidney cancer surgery offers many benefits, but at a costMay 7th, 2013 in Cancer /
+Robot-assisted kidney cancer surgery offers many benefits, but at a costMay 7, 2013 in Medicine & Health / Cancer

 Robot-assisted surgery to remove kidney cancers has seen a rapid increase in use, and has both replaced and proven safer than laparoscopic procedures for the same purpose, according to a study by the Vattikuti Urology Institute at Henry Ford Hospital in Detroit.